Zum Inhalt

 • Apache httpd 2.2+ or nginx

-• And in the case of using the MongoDB database from version 4
+• And, if using the MongoDB database, version 4 or higher

 Apache httpd

-We recommend a LAMP server - although the M for MySQL is not necessary and can alternatively be replaced by MongoDB.
+We recommend a LAMP-server—though the "M" for MySQL is not required and can be replaced with MongoDB.

 • mod_rewrite